Cilantro Jalapeno Hummus

 - 6 tbsp tahini

-- Drain and cook the pre-soaked garbanzo beans in a pot with 1 inch of water covering.
-Bring to a boil and cook for 90 minutes, or until they are soft.
+- Drain and cook the pre-soaked garbanzo beans in a pot with 2 inch of water covering and add the baking soda.
+Bring to a boil and simmer for 60 minutes uncovered, or until they are soft.
 Drain and set aside.

 - In a food processor or Vitamix, blend all of the cilantro, jalapeño, garlic, olive oil, tahini and lemon juice to a purée.
-Add the kosher salt and 3 cups cooked garbanzo beans (OR 2 cans cooked, one drained) and continue to blend until this is a smooth paste.
+Add the kosher salt and 3 cups garbanzo beans and continue to blend until this is a smooth paste.
 Save remaining cooked garbanzo beans for other use.
 If it gets too thick add more lemon or olive oil to thin.
 Season to taste.

 - Serve with soft or toasted pita bread chips.
 Garnish hummus with a drizzle of good olive oil and sumac if desired.